 Election of officers shall take place at the MI BOSCOC Annual in-person meeting in conjunction with the MSHDA Homelessness Summit each fall and will be elected by the Governance Council.

 Nominations of officers will be solicited from the Governance Council membership at least two months in advance of the meeting.
-Nomination documentation of potential candidates must be submitted to the Nominating Committee Chair and to the CoC staff via U.S. Postal Service or e- mail by the assigned due date.
+Nomination documentation of potential candidates must be submitted to the Nominating Committee Chair and to the CoC staff via e- mail by the assigned due date.
 Any MI BOSCOC member may nominate a current Governance Council member or self-nominate.
 If no nominations are provided in time for the annual meeting, nominations will be taken from the floor.

 Nominees must provide a professional biography and a completed nomination form approved by MI BOSCOC.
-All documents shall be submitted by the date provided on the nomination form to the MI BOSCOC staff who will provide all nomination documents to the entire MI BOSCOC membership at least two weeks prior to fall Annual meeting.
+All documents shall be submitted by the date provided on the nomination form to the MI BOSCOC staff who will provide all nomination documents to the entire MI BOSCOC membership prior to fall Annual meeting.

 Each nominee will provide brief comments at the Annual meeting describing their qualifications and desire to be Chair, Vice-Chair, Secretary and Treasurer.